samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 Common magic items can often be bought in a town or city.
 Uncommon and Rare magic items are usually found only in cities, and rarer magic items might be sold only in wondrous locations, such as the [City of Brass](/sources/dnd/dmg-2024/cosmology#CityofBrass) or [Sigil](/sources/dnd/dmg-2024/cosmology#SigilCityofDoors).
 If you allow characters to buy and sell magic items in your campaign, rarity can help you set prices for those items.
 Gold Piece values are provided in the Magic Item Rarities and Values table, though a seller might ask for a service rather than coin as payment.

-If a magic item incorporates an item that has a purchase cost in the [Player’s Handbook](/sources/dnd/phb-2024) (such as a weapon or a suit of armor), add that item’s cost to the magic item’s value.
-For example, [+1 Armor (Plate Armor)](/magic-items/5092-plate-1) has a value of 5,500 GP, which is the sum of a Rare magic item’s value (4,000 GP) and the cost of [Plate Armor](/equipment/18-plate) (1,500 GP).
+If a magic item incorporates an item that has a purchase cost in the [Player's Handbook](/sources/dnd/phb-2024) (such as a weapon or a suit of armor), add that item's cost to the magic item's value.
+For example, [+1 Armor (Plate Armor)](/magic-items/5092-plate-1) has a value of 5,500 GP, which is the sum of a Rare magic item's value (4,000 GP) and the cost of [Plate Armor](/equipment/18-plate) (1,500 GP).

 ##### Magic Item Rarities and Values